theo-armour/cookbook/terrain-try/readme.md

 ## Concept
-Demonstrating abity to run Jaanga Terrain data in another project
+Demonstrating ability to run Jaanga Terrain data in another project

 ## Features
 Can fork data on server without needing to download to your local computer